matiasarielol/matiasarielol/README.md

 💼 In September, 2021 I moved to Porto and I've been working at Deloitte Portugal as a Junior Programmer in the Financial Services area ever since.

+💬 So far, I've worked with Java, PHP, JavaScript, HTML, MySQL, OracleSQL, MongoDB, Swift, SwiftUI, UIKit, ARKit.
+Also administratying Linux and Windows systems, cloud services (Microsoft Azure and AWS) and planning, designing and developming iOS applications.

 📚 During my free I'm learning about Cloud solutions ☁️, iOS development 📱 and Python 🐍.

 💿 Here you'll be able to find some of my personal and university projects.
 Feel free to take a look and ask questions if you feel to. 😉